explorable-viz/esop2025/author-response/response.md

 - Clear rationale for choice of datatypes + eliminators vs. lambda calculus with sums, products and recursive types
-- Outline soundness property for dependency graph and discuss what changes might be required of our dependency relation in order for such a property to hold.
+- Outline soundness property for dependency graph and discuss what changes might be required of our dependency relation in order for such a property to hold

 ### Section 5 (Evaluation)